smac89/find-broken-desktop/README.md

-# fbrokendesktop
+# find-broken-desktop

-Search for broken Exec in *.desktop files
+Find desktop entry files (\*.desktop) with broken executables.

-Can be used to check a single *.desktop file or preset folders.
+Can be used to check a single \*.desktop file or preset folders.

-Thanks to:
-grail LQ Guru for helping to simplify code

-Examples:

-fbrokendesktop /usr

-fbrokendesktop
+Forked https://github.com/AndyCrowd/fbrokendesktop with the following changes:

+-  Written in python and use pyxdg for better portability
+-  Improved command line interface
+-  Added option to list only entries owned by the current user